ksalzke/custom-complete-omnifocus-plugin/README.md

 Returns an array of tags to be removed from tasks when they are completed, as configured in the preferences.

+## `selectNextNodePref () : Boolean`

+Returns 'true' or 'false' depending on whether the 'select next task' option is checked in the preferences.

 ## `onComplete (task: Task)`

-Marks the given task as complete, and runs each of the functions below (with the task as the only parameter).
+**Asynchronous.** Marks the given task as complete, and runs each of the functions below (with the task as the only parameter).

+## `selectNextNode (task: Task)`

+**Asynchronous.** Selects the next 'node' (task) in the tree, if the preference is set, and only one task is selected.

 ## `checkDependendants (task: Task)`

-If my [Dependency OmniFocus Plug-In](https://github.com/ksalzke/dependency-omnifocus-plugin) is installed, this runs the `checkDependantsForTaskAndAncestors` function on the task to check whether any dependent tasks should become available.
+**Asynchronous.** If my [Dependency OmniFocus Plug-In](https://github.com/ksalzke/dependency-omnifocus-plugin) is installed, this runs the `checkDependantsForTaskAndAncestors` function on the task to check whether any dependent tasks should become available.

 ## `noteFollowUp (task: Task)`